Not A Member Yet?

 • Only 62% of the women in our survey reported having experienced female ejaculation.

-• Of the women in age groups 34-49, 50-64, and 65 and older, 62% had already enjoyed squirting orgasms, and 50% from the 20-24 age group claimed they have tried squirting.
+• Of the women aged 34-49, 50-64, 65 and older, 62% had already enjoyed squirting orgasms, and 50% from the 20-24 age group claimed they had tried squirting.

 • 6% of women said they “always” squirt.